 California state law allows up to a 1200 sqft ADU on most residential properties, subject to 4′ side and rear setbacks.
 Municipalities may set more restrictive laws, but must at least allow up to an 850 sqft ADU with one bedroom, or up to 1000 sqft ADU with two or more bedrooms and up to 16′ in height (read more on height in next section).
 Many cities allow two story ADUs.

-Attached ADUs cannot exceed 50% of floor area of the main residence, though detached ADUs are not related to the size of the primary dwelling.
+Attached ADUs often cannot exceed 50% of floor area of the main residence, though detached ADUs are not related to the size of the primary dwelling.
 ADUs are still subject to the lot coverage requirements of the underlying zone.
 However, you may still build one 800 sqft ADU even if the property is maxed out on floor area ratio (FAR) and lot coverage.

 If you are converting an existing structure – like a detached garage or barn – into an ADU, there is no size restriction for your ADU.
 So that means you could potentially convert a 3000 sqft barn into a massive ADU.
 More about garage conversions vs new construction.